synilogic/AiAgentCRM/ADMIN_FUNCTIONALITY_ENHANCEMENTS.md

 3. **Q3**: Mobile admin application development
 4. **Q4**: Enhanced integration capabilities and API expansions

-This comprehensive enhancement package transforms the admin functionality into a powerful, enterprise-grade management system that provides administrators with all the tools they need to effectively manage and monitor the AI Agent CRM platform.
+This comprehensive enhancement package transforms the admin functionality into a powerful, enterprise-grade management system that provides administrators with all the tools they need to effectively manage and monitor the Ai Agentic CRM platform.